isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

 Watch a [video walk-through on using Dynamic Media Classic Desktop App](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/dynamic-media/dynamic-media-classic-desktop-application.html#dynamic-media) (Length: 2 minutes 36 seconds).

-## Clearing the image cache and asset cache on your computer using the desktop app
+## Clearing the image cache and asset cache on your computer using the desktop app {#clear-cache}

 1. In the Dynamic Media Classic desktop app, near the upper-right corner, tap **[!UICONTROL Setup]** > **[!UICONTROL Personal Setup]**.
 1. On the **[!UICONTROL Personal Setup]** page, under the **[!UICONTROL Desktop]** heading, do any of the following: